Friends and family often ask me how to find the best dentist and dental clinic in Singapore for their needs.

 - Intense pain (arising from advanced tooth decay or other conditions)

 To see a dental specialist at a public institution, you'll need to obtain a referral letter from a polyclinic.
 The wait time from referral letter to appointment can be variable, depending on the specialist whom you are seeing.
-For example, certain specialities may take between 4 – 6 weeks, while others (eg. orthodontic services ) may only require a wait time of 1 - 2 weeks.
+Certain specialities may take between 4 – 6 weeks, while others (eg. orthodontic services ) may only require a wait time of 1 - 2 weeks.

 Do note that you can also see a dentist in public without a referral letter.
 However, you will be charged as a private patient.

-2. Private dental clinics are more expensive, but usually accept walk in patients.
+2. Private dental clinics are more expensive, but have shorter wait times.
 Examples: Orchard Road town practices, heartland mall clinics, neighbourhood clinics

 It’s always quicker for you to see a dentist or dental specialist in private practice.
 Clinic front desks can give you an appointment within 1 to 2 days, and most accept walk in patients too.